backdrop-contrib/uc_addresses/README.txt

 database table, one that the user can manipulate as part of the user profile.

 Module overview:
 ---------------------
 When users create an account, you can request that they be asked to provide contact information.
 This initial entry can be edited later.

 When users visit their "My account" page, a new tab will be present:
-Addresses.
+"Address Book".
 They will be able to:

   * Add a new address
   * Edit an existing address